vuxcode/pr1-project-x2gut/time-report.md

 - 2025-12-04 Worked for 2 hours total.
   -  *Added difficulty to the bot, so now it makes more conscious moves.*

+- 2025-12-07 Worked for 30 minutes total.
+  - *Implemented input block to block user's input while proccessing winner .*
+  - *Added additional styles to cell when there is a winner.*